Some Information

 A little bit of detail

 My [English] name is Don.
 I'm currently an engineering student at UCLA, pursuing by Bachelor of Science in Computer Science and Engineering.
-I was born an American, but I grew up outside of the United States and only moved to Greater Los Angeles back in 2022.
-Outside of school, I enjoy writing (on this website), reading, movies, poker, and traveling.
+Outside of school, I enjoy writing (on this website), reading, movies, and traveling.
 I love exploring new places, especially trying out new food.
-I also enjoy poker and board games in general.
-Recently, I've been playing a game called Catan.
-Regarding school: engineering has been quite an experience.
-Lots of ups and downs, and certainly a lot of work to be done.
-Read more about my engineering experiences here.
+I also enjoy poker, blackjack and board games in general.

-If you want to know more about my curriculum and professional experiences, please check out my portfolio and résumé at ddonle.com.
-I'm also currently working as a math, physics, and computer science tutor, I left some of my personal notes in the Notes section above, feel free to use them.
+If you want to know more about my curriculum and professional experiences, please check out my portfolio and résumé at ddonle.com or my Linkedin.
+I also left some of my personal notes in the Notes section above, either from my classes or from when I worked as a tutor, feel free to use them.

 Is that all you have to say about computer science?